 By benchmarking yourself against the performance of other companies and in comparison to the ‘ideal’ situation, you can quickly identify where you are performing well and where you are lagging behind in that particular area.
 This then allows you to create an action plan that prioritises your most risky areas over the areas you perhaps are in a better situation.

-With our GDPR Data Readiness Maturity Curve for example, you can see which articles your data is well prepared for in the GDPR, and which articles you might be at risk at when it comes into force.
+With our GDPR Data Maturity Curve for example, you can see which articles your data can thrive under in the GDPR, and which articles you might be at risk from.